 The 529 College Savings Plan makes it easier for parents to open and manage a college savings account for a 0.43% to 0.46% fee, which will vary on the investment expense ratio.
 The first $5,000 will be managed for free.

 Suitability for Different Investment Budgets

-With a low minimum deposit amount of $500, Wealthfront is an excellent robo advisor that is perfect for any type of budget.
-Unlike many of their competitors, Wealthfront provides a full range of account features – including tax loss harvesting – to all accounts regardless of the account balance, making it even more attractive to those with lower budgets.
+With a low minimum deposit amount of $500, Wealthfront is an excellent robo advisor for any budget.
+Unlike many of its competitors, Wealthfront provides a full range of account features – including tax loss harvesting – to all accounts regardless of their size, making it even more attractive to those with lower budgets.

-The very reasonable 0.25% advisory fee will also please investors of varying budgets.
-While wealthier investors may complain about the lack of discounted fees for larger accounts, they can benefit from Direct Indexing if their portfolio is worth more than $100,000, including Risk Party, Direct Indexing, and Smart Beta (available for accounts over $500,000.)
+While wealthier investors may complain about the lack of discounted fees for larger accounts, they can benefit from many advanced features if their portfolio is worth more than $100,000, including Risk Party, Direct Indexing, and Smart Beta (available for accounts over $500,000.)

-Since its inception in 2008, Wealthfront has grown to be the second largest robo advisor in the world.
+Since its inception in 2008, Wealthfront has grown to become one of the largest robo advisors in the world.
 You can select from many outstanding wealth management features as long as you meet the low account minimum of $500.

-This includes Passive Plus and Risk Parity that combines automated rebalancing, automatic reinvestment, and daily tax loss harvesting (if it is relevant to the account).
-Wealthfront makes their service even more impressive by offering their unique Direct Indexing feature to accounts worth over $100,000, making a potentially huge difference to the profit potential of any portfolio.
+Wealthfront makes its service even more impressive by offering Direct Indexing and other features to accounts worth over $100,000, making a potentially huge difference to the growth potential of any portfolio.

-Despite Wealthfront’s reduction of free account management, they are still one of the best robo advisors for reasonable management fees, diverse investment services, and ease of use.
+Wealthfront is one of the best robo advisors for reasonable management fees, diverse investment, and personal finance services, and ease of use.